• Play the sound file

 That was Thomas Luebke, secretary of the Commission of Fine Arts which is a federal government advisory body on matters artistic.
 The statue they're talking about is one of Martin Luther King to be placed on the National Mall in Washington D.C.

 Our government commissioned the statue from Chinese sculptor, Lei Yixin back in 2006.
 They wanted a, quote: "Dynamic, meditative figure of the late civil rights leader."
-What they got instead was socialist realism, probably just an old Mao Tse-tong statue sprayed over with brown paint.
+What they got instead was socialist realism, probably just an old Mao Tse-tung statue sprayed over with brown paint.

 Why did they commission a Chinese artist in the first place?
 I guess it was because, like the rest of us, they've just got used to the fact that everything is made in China and comes cheaper that way.